Statistics Explained

 Early leavers from education and training

-The long-term evaluation of the indicator for early leavers from education and training, for the total population and the gender gap, during the period 2007 to 2022 both show significant progress towards the EU target.
-The short-term evaluation for the total during the period 2017 to 2022 shows significant progress towards the EU target and the short-term evaluation for gender gap shows moderate progress towards the EU target.
+The long-term evaluation of the indicator for early leavers from education and training, for the total population and the gender gap, during the period 2008 to 2023 both show significant progress towards the EU target.
+The short-term evaluation for the total during the period 2018 to 2023 also shows significant progress towards the EU target and the short-term evaluation for gender gap shows movement away from the SD objectives.

 The indicator measures the share of the population aged 18 to 24 with at most lower secondary education who were not involved in any education or training during the four weeks preceding the survey.
 The data stem from the EU Labour Force Survey (EU-LFS).